ChenZhongPu/data-structure-swufe/book/src/tree/bst.md

 <img src="image/binary.png" width="60%">

-Such data structure is known as **binary tree**, and we can define it as a either a null link or a node with a left link and a right link, each references to (disjoint) subtrees that are themselves binary trees.
+Such data structure is known as **binary tree**, and we can define it as either a null link or a node with a left link and a right link, each references to (disjoint) subtrees that are themselves binary trees.

 In a **binary search tree**, each node also has a key (and a value)[^value], with an ordering restriction to support efficient search.